OMICS-based drug discovery

 Virtual platform to support translational drug discovery

 In order to increase drug discovery success rates, we have to scrutinize every step in translational research.
 The lab is dedicated to developing a virtual platform supported by machine learning and data analytics.
-The platform includes tumor sample selection, reference normal tissue selection, cell line evaluation, pharmacogenomic data correction, and EMR data cleaning and mining ( MetBERT).
-We recently develop TransCell that allows in-silico characterization of cell line genetic landscape and cellular responses solely from gene expression data.
-The lab continues to leverage open data and proprietary data (the EMR data of 2 million patients and >8000 biobank patient specimens at Spectrum Health) and develop computational tools to answer interesting questions in translational research.
+The platform includes tumor sample selection, reference normal tissue selection, cell line evaluation, pharmacogenomic data correction, and EHR data cleaning and mining ( MetBERT).
+We recently develop TransCell that allows in-silico characterization of genomic features and cellular responses solely from gene expression data.
+The lab continues to leverage open data and proprietary data (the EHR data of 2 million patients and >8000 biobank patient specimens at Corewell Health) and develop computational tools to answer interesting questions in translational research.

 Generic placeholder image